-As part of the review, the Trustee has also looked to improve the diversification of investments for members invested in the Scheme's lifestyle strategies, and is considering introducing an equity component into the lifestyle options for younger members.
-Timing of the implementation is currently under consideration.
+As part of the review, the Trustee has also looked to improve the diversification of investments for members invested in the Scheme's lifestyle strategies, including introducing an equity component into the lifestyle options for younger members.
+After taking professional advice, the Trustee decided that members who are more than 15 years from their chosen retirement date could benefit from having more of their pension account invested in equities.
+Although equities are higher risk, they can also improve the chances that pension accounts will grow faster.
+These changes were implemented for new joiners to Pace DC from December 2020 and existing members in February 2021.